grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

 After being produced, those values can actually *contaminate* the following flow of computations (that is `Nan + any value = NaN` for instance) up to the point of producing incorrect indexes when used in array access, and causing memory access crashes.

 In Faust, the interval calculation system on signals is supposed to detect possible problematic computations at compile time, and refuse to compile the corresponding DSP code.
-But **since the interval calculation is currently quite imperfect**, it can misbehave and generate possible problematic code, **that will possibly misbehave at runtime**.
+But **since the interval calculation is currently quite imperfect**, it can misbehave and generate possible problematic code, **that will possibly crash at runtime**.
 The typical case is when producing indexes to access rdtable/rwtable or delay lines, **that may trigger memory access crashes as explained before**.

 Several strategies have been developed to help programmers better understand their written DSP code, and possibly analyse it both at compile time and runtime: